top of page

 PSAT/NMSQT

 Training for the PSAT is essentially the same as that for the SAT, as all the content areas and skills needed are the same.
 Typically for high school juniors, preparation for the PSAT and the actual taking of the test are integrated into the student’s overall SAT tutoring and testing plans.
-Note, there are two important differences between the SAT and PSAT.
-The latter is out of 1520 and does not have an optional essay.
+Note that the SAT is out of 1600, whereas the PSAT is out of 1520.

 For more information, feel free to contact us.